 What distinguishes IoT is that it precisely seeks to connect things.
 The physical components employed by developers imply specific challenges.
-A typical issue in relation to hardware are chips, where choices not only have an impact on costs and price but also on different levels of security (observation, May 28, 2017).
-Chips can be more or less reliable, but here the decisions of entrepreneurs are often constrained by their budgets.
-From a security point of view - an significant issue for IoT devices and services - chips are relevant because the same model can be employed by completely different devices, so if someone hacks a smart teapot, the same vulnerability can be exploited in a smart health device (observation, February 27, 2018).
-There is a concern in the European IoT community for the massive use of unreliable low-quality chips imported from China.
+A typical issue in relation to hardware are chips, where choices not only have an impact on costs and price but also on different levels of security (observation, May 28,

-44 Fritsch et al., 2018
+&lt;sup>44 Fritsch et al., 2018